ratneshkarjee/ratneshkarjee.github.io/README.md

             <div class="row align-items-center">
                 <div class="col-md-6">
                     <h2 class="display-4">About</h2>
-                    <p>Hello!
+                    <p class="text-justify">Hello!
 I'm Ratnesh Karjee.
 I am a Wildlife Biologist currently pursuing a Ph.D. from <a href="https://www.ashoka.edu.in/" target="_blank">Ashoka University</a>.
 Before joining Ashoka's PhD program, I completed my master’s degree in Wildlife & Biodiversity Conservation at North Orissa University.
 In 2019, I was hired as a research biologist by the Zoological Survey of India.
 In addition, I have several years of multidisciplinary research experience in various Indian landscapes, as well as competence in Taxonomy, Geospatial data processing, Biodiversity Impact Assessment, and Biodiversity Monitoring.
 Aside from that, I am passionate about human-animal conflict, landscape ecology, and the effects of climate change on wildlife.
 I was working at Ashoka University as a Junior Research Fellow on the project “Whole genome sequencing and comparative genomics to study the evolution, genetic diversity, and immunology of bats from the Indian subcontinent.</p>
-                    <p>My research interest lies in integrated approach of modern tools like genomic and GIS to answer various ecological question.
+                    <p class="text-justify">My research interest lies in integrated approach of modern tools like genomic and GIS to answer various ecological question.
 Apart from the academic and research pursuits, I love to play football, volleyball, cricket etc. Also, I find pleasure in photography, hiking, drawing and painting.</p>
                 </div>
                 <div class="col-md-6">
                     <img src="images/about.gif" alt="About Me" class="about-img">